Ccruz13/Never-Walk-Alone/README.md

 ## Usage

-The Tech Blog is a blog website where developers can publish their blog posts and comment on other developers.
+Using our application, a user can post threads expressing their thoughts and emotions on any troubled time that they are going through.
+Also, users will be able to connect with support groups.

 ## License